yasu24/Telling-Story-with-Data/final-project-part2.md

 ### Notes and Future Improvement

+This calculation ignores the correlation between regulations, therefore there might be impacts because of the combination of some of them.

 It's important to note that this is merely a binary (yes/no) analysis and a more in-depth examination is necessary.
 For instance, while the study mentions a "waiting period", we need to consider the exact length of time people must wait after purchasing before actually receiving their guns.

 ### Conclusion